vidma/aac-speech-android/README.md

 * option to display text in capital letters
 * compatibility with both Tablets and mobile phones

-Also, my friends have found it to be a fun toy to learn basics of foreign language :)

 Below application screen-shots on mobile phone.
 On tablet everything is bigger and fits more icons.